tpaschalis/tpaschalis.github.io/_posts/2020-06-29-channels-limitations-speed.markdown

 On this machine, the upper limit is thus *~18-20 million messages per second* using buffered channels and *~5 million messages per second* when using unbuffered ones.

-The transfer rate of 18.31 MB/s might seem low, but it's also constrained by the small size of the message type.
+The transfer rate of 18.31 MB/s is suspiciously low but it's also constrained by the small size of the message type.

 ## Improvements

 I find it a little unlikely that you'll be hitting this kind of limits for passing around messages.

 But if you actually do, you can always ensure thread-safety using Mutexes.
-The Lock/Unlock operation of a Mutex is about 5x faster, and might not require moving the data itself around.
+The Lock/Unlock operation of a Mutex is about 5x faster, plus you might avoid moving data around.

 Finally, and as a measuring stick, the copying of data between memory addresses takes about ~0.5ns